- General safety

 At SFU, biohazard signs must be posted at the entry to any laboratory where Risk Group 2 (RG2) or higher material is stored or handled.
 Laboratories working with Risk Group 1 (RG1) material are not required to post this sign.

 Laboratories with open Class 3 or 4 laser devices must have posted at the entrance a laser warning sign.
 This indicates that skin or eye damage is possible from direct or scattered laser radiation.
+Please contact EHS for this signage.

 For laboratories where an open Class 4 laser is used, there is an additional requirement to have a lit warning sign when the laser device energized.
 Please contact EHS for more information.